Colds are very common. A visit to your health care provider's office is often not needed, and colds often get better in 3 to 4 days.

 - Stay home when you are sick.

-- Cough or sneeze into a tissue or into the crease of your elbow and not into the air.
+- Cough or sneeze into a tissue or into the crook of your elbow and not into the air.

 When to Call the Doctor